DeodatoBastos/watch-cli/README.md

 | <img src="images/display_mode.png" alt="Display Mode"> | <img src="images/playback_kitty.png" alt="Playback"> |
 | *Prompt to launch the video in either a full-screen GUI player or directly inside the terminal.* | *Native, high-performance video playback directly inside the Kitty terminal.* |

+> **Note**: All images, posters, and movie/series titles shown in the screenshots above are purely illustrative to demonstrate the TUI's features.
+They do not imply the hosting, distribution, or piracy of any copyrighted media.

 ## Features

 - **Blazing Fast TUI:** Powered by `fzf`, the interface is incredibly responsive, allowing you to instantly search through hundreds of video files.